 Festival Launch with Radio Devon.
 Speakers - Judi Spiers, Christopher Biggins, Julia Creeke, Laurence Anholt and Tim Pears.

 We've called this event a 'festival roadshow' because we feel it has a buzzy, vibrant, on-the-move, informal carnival atmosphere!
-As well as our fascinating guests and authors, there will be a coffee break, an opportunity to look around Sidholme with its stunning grounds and the chance to observe how an outdoor broadcast works.
+As well as our fascinating guests and authors, there will be a coffee break, an opportunity to look around Sidholme with its stunning grounds and the chance to observe how a broadcast works.
 Embrace the experience!

 We're delighted that Every's Solicitors have kindly sponsored this event.